mikelue/jdata-unit-test/src/site/markdown/examples.md

 The file [TestNgExampleTest.java] contains runnable code for examples of using JDUT by YAML and build-in listeners of [TestNG].

-You can find [YAML files](https://github.com/mikelue/jdata-unit-test/tree/master/testng/src/test/resources/guru/mikelue/jdut/testng/example/) in GitHub
+You can find [YAML files](https://github.com/mikelue/jdata-unit-test/tree/master/testng/src/test/resources/guru/mikelue/jdut/testng/example/) in GitHub.

 ---